-Once you have a basic understanding of crypto, the first step to buying your own is setting up a wallet.
+Once you have a basic understanding of crypto, setting up a self-custodial wallet is the first step to buying your first Bitcoin or alt-coin.
 A cryptocurrency wallet holds your private and public keys, which allow you to interact with various blockchains to send, receive, and manage your crypto.
 It’s important to understand that a wallet does not actually store any crypto, but it records transactions related to your crypto.
 By creating a new wallet, you are generating unique addresses for each coin that no one else in the world will have, giving you a way to send or receive crypto.
-Follow the steps below to generate a new wallet.
+Check out all of the available wallet options on our platform.

 Create a Wallet